Cautious optimization via data informativity: Online cautious optimization

 \subsection{Collection of uniformly distributed measurements}

-We consider a scenario where the noise samples are not only bounded but distributed uniformly over the set $\calZ(\Pi)$.
-To formalize this, let $\Pi$ be such that $\calZ(\Pi)$ is bounded.
-Consider a measure $\mu$, and probability distribution $p$,
+{ Recall that, so far we have assumed that the noise, as collected in the matrix $W$, satisfies Assumption~\ref{as:noise model}, i.e., we have access to $\Pi\in\mathbb{S}^{m+T}$ with $\Pi_{22}<0$ and $\Pi|\Pi_{22} \geq 0$, such that $W^\top \in \calZ(\Pi)$.
+In particular, this implies that $\calZ(\Pi)$ is bounded.
+In this section, we consider a scenario where the set $\calZ(\Pi)$ has nonempty interior (equivalent to $\Pi|\Pi_{22} >0$,~\cite[Thm.
+3.2]{HJVW-MKC-JE-HLT:22}) and the noise samples are not only bounded but \textit{distributed uniformly randomly} over the set $\calZ(\Pi)$.
+To formalize this, consider a measure $\mu$ on $\mathbb{R}^{m\times T}$, and define a probability density function $p$ by

-As a notational shorthand, we write $W^\top\sim\uniform(\calZ(\Pi))$.
-The following result shows that, under such uniformly distributed noise samples, the size of the set of parameters indeed shrinks with increasing $k$.
+As a notational shorthand, we write $W^\top\sim\uniform(\calZ(\Pi))$ if the distribution of $W$ follows the probability density function $p$.} The following result shows that, under such uniformly distributed noise samples, the size of the set of parameters indeed shrinks with increasing $k$.

 \begin{theorem}\longthmtitle{Repeated measurements leading to shrinking set of consistent parameters} Suppose that the measurements $(Y_k,\Phi_k)$ are collected such that $W_k^\top\sim \uniform(\calZ(\Pi))$ and $\sigma_-(\Phi_k(z))\geq a$ for some $a\in\mathbb{R}_{>0}$ and all $z\in \mathbb{R}^n$.
 Then, for any probability $0<\pi<1$ and any $\varepsilon>0$, there exists $k$ such that if $B_\varepsilon(\hat{\theta})$ denotes the ball of radius $\varepsilon>0$ centered at $\hat{\theta}$ in $\mathbb{R}^{k\times m}$, then \end{theorem} \begin{pf} Let $k\geq 0$ and consider the set $\Theta_k=\calZ(N_k)$.
 In terms of the true parameter $\hat{\theta}$, we obtain $Y_k = \hat{\theta}^\top\Phi_k +W_k$, with $W_k^\top\sim \uniform(\calZ(\Pi))$.
 This implies that For $\theta\in\mathbb{R}^k$, we know that $\theta\in\Theta_k$ if and only if $Y_k^\top -\Phi_k^\top\theta\in \calZ(\Pi)$.
 Therefore, $ Y_k^\top-\Phi_k^\top\theta \sim \uniform (\calZ(\Pi) +\Phi_k^\top (\hat{\theta}-\theta))$.
 We can now calculate the probability of $\theta\in\Theta_k$ to be Recall, however, that the true parameter $\hat{\theta}$ is unknown.
 Let $\theta\not\in B_\varepsilon(\hat{\theta})$, then, since by assumption $\sigma_-(\Phi_k)\geq a$, we can derive that Note that, since $\calZ(\Pi)$ is bounded and convex, we have in addition that $\eta(\lambda)<1$ for $\lambda>0$.
 This means that, regardless of the values of the measurements, the probability that $\theta\in\Theta_k$ is strictly less than 1.
 Now, by repeating such measurements, we see that for $\theta\not\in B_\varepsilon(\hat{\theta})$, we have From this, if $k$ is large enough, then~\eqref{eq:delta-probability} holds. \QED \end{pf}